 Waterfalls always hold a special fascination as you watch millions of gallons of water crash over some rocky precipice.
 We've scoured the globe to find 10 of the most spectacular which you could see as part of an individual tailor-made itinerary.

 1. Victoria Falls, Near Livingstone, Zambia

 The border between Brazil and Argentina is home to one of the world’s greatest natural phenomena, the Iguazú Falls.
-In the midst of a subtropical nature reserve, the earth seems to open up and 275 separate falls crash over a horseshoe-shaped precipice, nearly five kilometres wide and 90 metres high.
+In the midst of a subtropical nature reserve, the earth seems to open up and 275 separate falls crash over a horseshoe-shaped precipice, nearly 5 km (3 miles) wide and 90 m (295 ft) high.

 3. Angel Falls, Gran Sabana, Venezuela

 Inspiration for Sir Arthur Conan Doyle’s famous ‘The Lost World’, the great flat-topped mountains of the Gran Sabana are home to Angel Falls, the world's highest waterfall.
 The falls are named after the American pilot Jimmy Angel, who crash-landed here when looking for gold in the 1930s.

 Find out more about our tailor-made Venezuela tours

 One of the natural wonders of the world, Niagara Falls never fails to impress by the sheer scale and volume of thundering water.
 The famous Horseshoe Falls are divided from the American Falls by tiny Goat Island, and the whole sight is a dizzying spectacle of nature at its most powerful.